17 Tips for Effective Client Relationship Management

 If you’ve been blessed with skilled account managers, you may not even realize how important client management is.
 It’s something the entire team plays a part in, whether you’re directly client-facing or not.

-Smaller agencies often struggle to navigate clear relationship management and may put account managers in charge of budgeting, or project managers in charge of client relationships.
-Having a clear communication chain early on helps prevent communication errors and confusion.
+Smaller agencies often struggle to navigate clear relationship management and may put account managers in charge of budgeting or project managers in charge of client relationships.
+Having a transparent communication chain early on helps prevent communication errors and confusion.

 Your client discovery process is your first chance to really dig deep and understand your client’s expectations, personality and goals.
 Managing a thorough discovery process reduces the need for unnecessary questions down the road, and helps your clients feel secure that you’ve taken the time to truly listen to them.

-The discovery process is also a good time to understand how your client likes to communicate.
+The discovery process is also an excellent time to understand how your client likes to communicate.
 Are they prolific emailers, fans of the telephone or succinct communicators?
-Make note, because this will be important throughout the entire process.
+Make note because this will be important throughout the entire process.